theangrydev/fluent-bdd/README.md

 * [#7](https://github.com/theangrydev/fluent-bdd/issues/7) The functionality implemented in [#6](https://github.com/theangrydev/fluent-bdd/issues/6) turned out to be a bit too strict about what it considered to be "mutable".
 Now the definition of "mutable" is that all the fields must be final.
 This allows synthetic classes (e.g. a constructor reference) to go through, which turned out to be a common way to write ThenAssertion implementations

 ### 5.0.1
 * Renamed the base class from `FluentTest` to `YatspecFluent`.
-This is a breaking change
+This change is not backwards compatible
 * Support for using `YatspecFluent` as a JUnit `@Rule` alongside a `WithYatspecFluent` interface for the BDD methods if you do not want to extend `YatspecFluent` as the base class for your tests

 ### 4.2.0